-NOTE: Travel teams require more practice time (generally twice a week for about 80 minutes), and often play both weeknight and weekend games, and hold their games at gyms across Fairfax County, Prince William and Loudon counties.
-However, "Travel" basketball teams, unlike other sport travel teams, do not play outside Northern Virginia.
+NOTE: Travel teams require more practice time (generally twice a week for about 80 minutes), and often play both weeknight and weekend games, and hold their games at gyms across Fairfax, Prince William, and Loudon counties.
+However, winter "Travel" basketball teams, unlike other sport travel teams, do not play outside Northern Virginia.

 How do I sign up for Gainesville Travel?

 During the GBA online registration process, you will have the opportunity to express an interest in trying out for Travel.
 Tryouts for the travel teams will occur prior to the evaluations for the Recreation league.
 To register, return to the HOME page and hit the big orange REGISTER button in the top right corner of the page.
 Registration will be in September.